tardypad/sailfishos-daily-comics/info/comic_addition.md

 - list the comic in the _info/comics_list.md_ file
 - list, in the git commit message, the resource urls used for the cover and example
-- keep higher resolution cover in the _resources/comics covers/_ folder
+- keep higher resolution cover in the plugin folder with name _cover_big.jpg_
 - regenerate the comics covers grid with the _resources/generate_covers_grid.sh_ script
 - regenerate the comics list with the _resources/generate_list.sh_ script
 - if needed, update, in the _Comic_ class and in the _resources/generate_list.sh_ script,